How to Reduce Financial Stress | 9 Actionable ways

 Evaluating Your Current Financial Situation

-The first step is to thoroughly review your complete money situation so you really understand where you stand currently.
+The first step to reduce financial stress is to thoroughly review your complete money situation so you really understand where you stand currently.
 Take stock of all your expenses, debts, assets, and income sources.

 • Track down all of your monthly income – your salary, side hustles, everything coming in.
 Make a comprehensive list.